ayam02/Credit-Risk-Predictor/README.md

 # Credit Risk Assessment Project

 ## Overview
-This project is a web-based application that predicts the likelihood of a user defaulting on a loan.
+This project predicts the likelihood of a user defaulting on a loan.
 It integrates statistical analysis, predictive modeling, and data visualization to provide insights and actionable recommendations for risk mitigation.

 ---